chinagreenelvis/NiceHash-Monitor/README.md

 0.01 - Initial Release
 0.02 - Bugfixes, updated to work with both miner and quickminer.
 0.03 - More reliable code; removed timer mechanism and added full check of running processes at application start, process execution, and process termination.
 Added -q parameter to AfterBurner commands which will prevent AfterBurner from staying in the system tray if it is not already loaded.
 (Deletion of old INI file recommended.)
+Added better window-minimization code for miner.